quasar-finance/quasar/demos/vesting-schedule/README.md

 When a transaction is processed involving a custom vesting account, the module checks the account's vesting schedule and updates the account's locked tokens accordingly.
 This allows the custom vesting module to maintain compatibility with other modules in the Cosmos SDK while still providing the desired vesting functionality.

-### Future Work

-The `x/qvesting` module provides a foundation for managing vesting schedules in the Quasar blockchain project.
-In the future, further enhancements and optimizations can be explored, such as implementing periodic vesting, which has been marked as a nice-to-have feature.
-Our investors are likely to use the `create-vesting-account` command with a future `start_time` for continuous vesting, which is released using the same formula included in the POC.

-By implementing this custom vesting module, we can provide better flexibility and control over token release schedules for investors, improving the overall security and long-term viability of the Quasar blockchain project.